 Thank you for taking the time to find out more about our Club, we are very grateful for your interest.

-If you would like to make a contribution towards our future then you can make an instant donation to St Andrew’s Club via our BT MyDonate page by clicking on the button below.
-We are using this site as every penny of the money that you contribute (excluding credit and debit card charges) goes directly to St Andrew’s Club.
-There is no commission, set up or monthly fees.
-BT My Donate will collect Gift Aid on our behalf to maximise your donation.
+If you would like to make a contribution towards our future then you can make an instant donation to St Andrew’s Club via our Virgin Money Giving page by clicking on the button below.
+Virgin Money Giving will collect Gift Aid on our behalf to maximise your donation.
 There are small card and transaction fees involved in this process, which you are invited to cover by Virgin Money Giving at the point of check out.

 Alternatively, you can send a cheque to St Andrew's Club, Alec Wizard House, 12 Old Pye Street, London SW1P 2DG.
 Please do include a name and contact address so that we can acknowledge your support.
 If your donation can be Gift Aided please download the form by clicking here.
 That will allow us to claim an additional 25% on your donation.
 Thank you.

-Will help pay for twelve attendances at the Club by one Club member, each attendance costing £36.55.
+Will help pay for ten attendances at the Club by one Club member, each attendance costing £36.55.
 In 2019-20, despite lockdown and Covid-19 restrictions, we had 8,572 individual physical attendances (excluding participation in our Virtual Andrew’s activities during lockdown) across our wide-range of activities, enabling a young person to experience multiple opportunities to discover themselves, their strengths and skills and their self-confidence.
 Each attendance of course includes the cost of appropriate levels of staff supervision, equipment, building maintenance, insurance and safety.
 We would usually see double this number in a non-Covid year.